 - In colder climates coconut butter will need to be softened.
 The best way to do this is to 1/2 fill a small saucepan with hot (almost boiling) water.
 Ensure the lid of your coconut butter is firmly secured to the glass jar and then sit the jar into the hot water.
 Apply a weight on top of the lid if needed- if the jar is a bit empty it may try to fall over without being weighted.
 Stand until coconut butter has reached a liquid consistency.

 - Add chia seeds, coconut, cashews, coconut flour, salt and lemon zest in your food processor for approximately 30s to 1 minute.
 The mixture should be very fine by now, and the nuts may have just started to release some oils.
 In my high powered food processor this takes 30 seconds, but others may take more time (up to 2 minutes).

-- Add lemon juice, raspberries, melted coconut butter and honey/maple syrup and process again for 30 seconds or until ell incorporated.
-You may like to taste the mixture and add additional sweetener (honey or maple syrup) if desired.
+- Add lemon juice, raspberries, melted coconut butter and honey/maple syrup and process again for 30 seconds or until well incorporated.
+You may like to taste the mixture and add additional sweetener (honey or maple syrup) or lemon zest if desired.

 - Transfer the mixture to a bowl.
 I love using a rubber spatula here to really scrape down the food processor and get every last bit of mixture out.
 Set in the fridge for 30 minutes to arm up a little.

 - Finally, with damp hands, roll into balls.
 I measure out a heaped tablespoon of mixture for my balls, and this makes 15.
 You can make larger or smaller ones if you like.

 Follow the steps as written above, simply exchanging nuts for 80g rolled oats.
 As oats have less fat and moisture than nuts you will need to add 2-3 Tbsp extra liquid (coconut butter OR honey) in step 4.